Berserk!: Plot

-Monica and Albert own a travelling circus that tours England.
-Monica is ringmistress, and Albert is business manager.
+Monica Rivers owns a travelling circus that tours England.
+Monica is ringmistress, and Albert Durando is business manager.
 During one performance, tightrope walker Gaspar the Great dies when his rope breaks.
 Police believe someone tampered with it, but they cannot say who.
 Monica predicts Gaspar's death will yield great publicity and bigger audiences.
 Albert is shocked by her insensitivity.
 He asks her to buy out his share of the circus, but she is unable.
 Instead, she replaces Gaspar with daring, handsome tightrope artist Frank Hawkins.
 He is renowned for performing his act over a carpet of sharp bayonets without a net.
 Monica is impressed.

 Shortly afterwards, Albert is found murdered.
 The troupe, especially Hawkins, suspect Monica; Hawkins had witnessed her leaving Albert's trailer just before his body was discovered.
 Hawkins attempts blackmail: he promises Monica his silence if she gives him a share of the circus, and she agrees.
 In time, the circus enjoys a successful tour of performances—that is, until Monica's daughter, Angela, mysteriously turns up, after her expulsion from school.
 Monica hires her to perform in a knife-throwing act.
 Meanwhile, Matilda, another performer, attempts to seduce Hawkins.
 Monica becomes jealous.
 Later, Matilda is killed when a magician's trick involving the sawing of a woman in half goes wrong.

 A few evenings later, during Hawkins' high-wire performance, Angela is spotted throwing a knife at him.
 Hawkins falls from his tightrope onto the bayonets and is killed.
 Angela confesses that she was responsible for the circus murders.
 She claims it was all due to Monica's absence and inattention throughout her childhood; the deaths were attempts to eliminate the people who consumed Monica's time.
 Angela then tries to kill her mother but is stopped.
 While trying to escape capture, she is electrocuted by a live wire outside the circus tent during a rainstorm.
 Monica sobs inconsolably over her daughter's body.